williamdemeo/Czerny/README.md

 (This is equivalent to an automaton on n "states" and two "letters.")

-For each of these unary algebras, the program then constructs the free algebra on one generator using Ralph Freese's FreeAlgebra Java class.
-The generator used is the element (0, 1, 2, ..., n-1).)
-(See http://uacalc.org to learn more about the UACalc.)
+For each of these unary algebras, the program then constructs the free algebra on one generator using the FreeAlgebra Java class (which is part of UACalc; see http://uacalc.org to learn more). .
+The generator used is the element (0, 1, 2, ..., n-1).

 The set of terms of the resulting free algebra will consist of all the words produced by an automaton on n states using the letters f and g.